hSDB-instrument/hsdb-instrument.github.io/README.md

 ### Additional Statistics of hSDB-instrument

 We  provide  additional  statistics  for  the  hSDB-instrument  dataset.
-Additional statistics includes the relative and absolute amount of annotations in subparts of the tools and the tools itself.
+Additional statistics includes the absolute and relative amount of annotations in subparts of the tools and the tools itself.
 Table 1 shows the number of frames for each data split in the hSDB-instrument dataset.
 Table 2 shows the number of labels of each subpart of surgical instruments in the hSDB-instrument dataset.
 We added an equal amount of synthetic and domain randomization data to each imbalanced class.

-***Table 1.* The number of labels by instrument subpart for the hSDB-instrument dataset.** Synthetic and domain randomization data were added equally to each imbalanced class and the classes are highlighted in bold.
+***Table 1.* The number of frames by surgery types and data split for the hSDB-instrument dataset.** The additional frames of synthetic and domain randomization data are highlighted in bold.

 <div style="text-align: center"><img src="figures/images.png" style="zoom: 23%;" /></div>

-***Table 2.* The number of annotations by instrument subpart for laparoscopic cholecystectomy  and robotic gastrectomy.** Synthetic and domain randomization dataset were added equally to each imbalanced class and the classes are highlighted in bold.
+***Table 2.* The number of labels by instrument subpart for the hSDB-instrument dataset.** Synthetic and domain randomization data were added equally to each imbalanced class and the classes are highlighted in bold.

 <div style="text-align: center"><img src="figures/lapa_data.png" alt="Lapa  data" style="zoom: 33%;" /></div>